wellcomecollection/docs/rfcs/064-graph-data-model/README.md

 ### SourceName

 Nodes for names from LCNAF (excluding concepts which are an instance of `MADS/RDF Geographic`, see below) and corresponding Wikidata concepts.
 MeSH is not included here as it does not include any names.
 Additional properties are included on `SourceName` nodes which specifically provide relevant context for names (see [sourcename.yaml](yaml_files/sourcename.yaml)): date of birth, date of death, and place of birth.
-Note that, for simplicity, there is currently no further split into different name categories such as organisation or meeting names (the additional birth date/place properties for these will be empty).
-However, it should be relatively straightforward to split these further (identifiable via source vocabulary subdivisions and/or parent terms), if necessary.
+Note that, for simplicity, there is currently no further split into different name categories such as organisation or meeting names (therefore the additional birth date/place properties for these will be empty).
+However, it should be relatively straightforward to split these further, if necessary, as they are identifiable via source vocabulary subdivisions and/or parent terms.
 For instance, there may be a need to incorporate specific information for organisations such as their location, founder etc.

 ### SourceLocation

-* Everything in lc-names or lc-subjects which is an instance of `MADS/RDF Geographic`
+Nodes for concepts from LCSH or LCNAF which are an instance of `MADS/RDF Geographic` and MeSH Geographicals (`Z` tree codes).
+Location-specific properties are included on `SourceLocation` nodes (see [sourcelocation.yaml](yaml_files/sourcelocation.yaml)), such as their coordinates.
-* Anything from Wikidata that is linked to the above
-* MeSH Geographicals (Z tree codes)

 ## Edges